satellite-image-deep-learning/techniques/README.md

 * [comingdowntoearth](https://github.com/aysim/comingdowntoearth) -> code for 2021 paper: Implementation of 'Coming Down to Earth: Satellite-to-Street View Synthesis for Geo-Localization'
 * [Matching between acoustic and satellite images](https://github.com/giovgiac/neptune)
 * [MapRepair](https://github.com/zorzi-s/MapRepair) -> Deep Cadastre Maps Alignment and Temporal Inconsistencies Fix in Satellite Images
+* [Compressive-Sensing-and-Deep-Learning-Framework](https://github.com/rahulgite94/Compressive-Sensing-and-Deep-Learning-Framework) ->  Compressive Sensing is used as an initial guess to combine data from multiple sources, with LSTM used to refine the result

 ## Terrain mapping, Lidar, DEMs & NeRF
 Measure surface contours.
 NeRF stands for Neural Radiance Fields and is the term used in deep learning communities to describe a model that generates views of complex 3D scenes based on a partial set of 2D images